alex-iam/Pytongue/README.md

 ## Versioning

-As there are multiple languages used in the project, with different build tools, and Zig build system is very unstable, a simple approach is used
+As there are multiple languages used in the project, with different build tools, and Zig build system is very unstable, a simple approach is used.

 The current version format is stored in `version` file in the root of the project.
 It is in the semver (https://semver.org/) format.